Legislation Watchlist

 Repealed Colorado's 2019 Digital Token Act, which had exempted certain utility tokens from securities law.
 Digital token transactions are now subject to standard Colorado securities review.
 Effective August 7, 2024.

-Establishes a pilot program within the State Department of Assessments and Taxation to explore the use of blockchain technology for securely recording and verifying real property ownership and assess potential applications for law enforcement and courts in resolving property disputes involving squatting.
-Passed the Senate 43-0.
+Directs the State Department of Assessments and Taxation to evaluate blockchain technology for securely recording and verifying real property ownership and leases, including use by law enforcement and courts in property disputes.
+Passed enrolled on April 10, 2026.